top of page

 Step 3: Hold a short meeting with prospective referral partners and gather key information

 Now that you have been able to arrange a meeting with them, use the following questions to gather more information about the pain points of their clients and them.
-Here are some great questions you can ask:

 1. What are your clients with ADHD struggling with most?